Pope decries indifference toward migrants, as he prays for the dead in the French port of Marseille

-MARSEILLE, France (AP) — Pope Francis blasted the “fanaticism of indifference” that greets migrants seeking a better life, as he arrived Friday in the Mediterranean port of Marseille amid a new influx of would-be refugees from Africa that has sparked a backlash from some of Europe’s increasingly anti-migrant leaders.
+MARSEILLE, France (AP) — Pope Francis blasted the "fanaticism of indifference" that greets migrants seeking a better life in Europe, as he arrived Friday in the Mediterranean port of Marseille amid a new influx of would-be refugees from Africa that has sparked a backlash from some of Europe's increasingly anti-migrant leaders.

 Opening a brief, overnight visit to the French port, Francis presided over a silent moment of prayer at a memorial dedicated to sailors and migrants lost at sea.
-He was surrounded by Marseille’s faith leaders and representatives of migrant rescue organizations that have increasingly come under fire from Europe's populist leaders.
+He was surrounded by leaders of Marseille’s varied faith groups and representatives of migrant rescue organizations that have increasingly come under fire from Europe's populist politicians.

-The visit, scheduled months ago, came as Europe’s migrant dilemma is again in headlines, after the Italian island of Lampedusa was overwhelmed last week by nearly 7,000 migrants who arrived in a day, more than its resident population.
+The visit, scheduled months ago, came as Europe's migrant dilemma is again in headlines.
+Last week, the Italian island of Lampedusa was overwhelmed by nearly 7,000 migrants who arrived in a day after paying smugglers in Tunisia for passage, more than the island's resident population.

 “Cruelty, a lack of humanity.
 A terrible lack of humanity,” Francis said of the Lampedusa drama as he flew to Marseille.

-History’s first Latin American pope has made the plight of migrants a priority of his 10-year pontificate, travelling to Lampedusa in his first trip as pope to honor migrants who drowned, celebrating Mass on the U.S.-Mexico border and most spectacularly, bringing home 12 Syrian Muslims on his plane after visiting a Lesbos, Greece refugee camp.
+History’s first Latin American pope has made the plight of migrants a priority of his 10-year pontificate, travelling to Lampedusa in his first trip as pope to honor migrants who drowned.
+In the years since, he has celebrated Mass on the U.S.-Mexico border, met with Myanmar's Rohingya refugees and most spectacularly, brought home 12 Syrian Muslims on his plane after visiting a refugee camp in Lesbos, Greece.

 Citing the Gospel mandate to welcome the stranger, Francis has developed a mantra, exhorting governments to welcome, promote, protect and integrate desperate people fleeing wars, poverty and climate crises.

-On Friday, Francis gathered with Marseille priests at the Notre Dame de la Garde basilica and then led an interfaith prayer at its nearby memorial, which stands on a rocky outcropping overlooking Marseille and the Mediterranean Sea.
-There, Francis said far too many people fleeing war, poverty, misery and climate disasters had never made it to shore.
+On Friday, Francis gathered with Marseille priests at the Notre Dame de la Garde basilica and then led an interfaith prayer at its nearby memorial, which stands on a rocky outcropping overlooking Marseille and the Mediterranean.
+There, Francis said far too many people had never made it to shore.

-“And so this beautiful sea has become a huge cemetery, where many brothers and sisters are deprived even of the right to a grave.”
+“And so this beautiful sea has become a huge cemetery, where many brothers and sisters are deprived even of the right to a grave,” he said.

 Adding to his prepared remarks, he extended a special thank-you to the humanitarian groups that rescue migrants, blasting efforts to block their rescues as “gestures of hatred" — an apparent reference to Italy's frequent impounding of rescue boats on technical violations.